Lake Tanganyika sardine

-The Lake Tanganyika sardine (Limnothrissa miodon) is a species of freshwater fish in the family Clupeidae which was endemic to Lake Tanganyika but which has now been introduced to other lakes in Africa as a food source.
-It is monotypic within the genus Limnothrissa.
-It and the Lake Tanganyika sprat are known collectively as kapenta.
+The Lake Tanganyika sardine (Limnothrissa miodon) is a species of freshwater ray-finned fish in the family Dorosomatidae which was endemic to Lake Tanganyika but which has now been introduced to other lakes in Africa as a food source.
+It is one of two species within the genus Limnothrissa, the other being the Lake Mweru endemic, L. strappersi.
+This species and the Lake Tanganyika sprat are known collectively as kapenta.